toeverything/awesome-affine/README.md

 - [Public Workspaces](#public-workspaces)

 ## Librairies & Tools
+- [affine-client](https://github.com/toeverything/AFFiNE/releases) - New desktop apps are under rapid development and lots of minor releases have been made.
 - [affine-app](https://app.affine.pro/) - No installation or registration required!
 Head over to our website and try it out now.
 - [affine-reader](https://www.npmjs.com/package/affine-reader) - a simple reader for the blocksuite YJS doc format, which allows you to read an AFFiNE cloud workspace and convert it into markdown.
 - [affine-exporter](https://www.npmjs.com/package/affine-exporter) - a CLI export AFFiNE workspace to markdown files